June 2022 Afghanistan earthquake: Aftermath

 Homeless survivors sought refuge outdoors.
 Due to unpredictable weather conditions many were in desperate need of shelter.
 Others were invited to reside in the homes of their families or community members.
 Care International staff said most victims received head injuries, bone fractures and multiple wounds.
-The also said injured pregnant women were at risk of miscarriages.
+They also said injured pregnant women were at risk of miscarriages.
 According to Save the Children, over 118,000 children were affected and 65 were orphaned.

 Survivors dug through rubble by hand to rescue those trapped.
 A tribe leader from Paktika said many survivors and rescue workers rushed to attend to those affected.
-Local businesses in the area were closed as people went assist people in the area.
 Some survivors were trapped beneath collapsed debris.
+Local businesses in the area were closed as people went to assist others.
 Hospitals in the region turned away patients due to insufficient resources.
-Many residents remained buried beneath rubble.
 Several injured residents were airlifted out of the village.
-Medical professionals said there was a lack of painkillers and antibiotics in the area.
-A number of injured patients died on the way to hospitals due to badly damaged roads which lengthened the transportation time.
+Medical professionals said there was a lack of painkillers and antibiotics.
+A number of injured patients also died on the way to hospitals; damaged roads further delayed their arrival.

+Eighty-five percent of medical infrastructure including hospitals, clinics, and medical centers were destroyed or operated at reduced capacity.
+Some injured people were mobilized to Kabul and Ghazni for medical treatment.
 While many hospitals in the affected area were overworked, there was a low inflow of patients at hospitals in Kabul.
 Heavily damaged roads and the 177 km distance to Kabul from the worst affected areas prevented many patients from being transferred.
-Many hospitals in the capital city were capable of handling large patient numbers.
-At the Daoud Khan Military Hospital in Kabul, only five patients arrived via helicopter.
-In the Wazir Akbar Khan Hospital, no patients showed up.
+Many hospitals in the capital city were capable of handling larger patient numbers.
+At Daoud Khan Military Hospital in Kabul, only five patients arrived via helicopter.
+In the Wazir Akbar Khan Hospital there were no patients.
 At Sharana, the capital of Paktika Province, 75 people were brought for treatment.
 The hospital only had 72 beds and was already treating other people with illnesses.
-The severely injured could not get surgery as the hospital was ill-equipted and were moved to other facilities.
+The severely injured could be operated as the hospital was ill-equipped and were moved to other facilities.
 Mass graves were prepared near villages to bury the dead.
-In some areas, residents faced challenges in burying bodies due to lack of equipment.
+In some areas, residents could not bury dead bodies due to a lack of equipment.

 The UN warned of a cholera outbreak in the affected area.
-On August 7, there were more than 400 cases of cholera in Spera District, Khost.
-At least eight people; five children and three adults, died from the disease.
+On 7 August, there were more than 400 cases of cholera in Spera District, Khost.
+At least eight people—five children and three adults—died from the disease.
 Officials said most of the affected were women and children.
 The province health director said 40 mobile health teams would respond to the outbreak.